 “Yes, on the bowling front, what matters is how fit I am.
 Even after my surgery, I didn’t drop my pace.
 My bowling is related to my fitness.
 The fitter I get, the better it comes out.
 Whenever I play, I don’t want to play at 50%.
 (When) I play, I will play at 100%,” he says.

 5. KulCha’s Form Ahead Of T20 World Cup

-Well, the days are gone when the duo of Kuldeep Yadav and Yuzvendra Chahal, popularly known as ‘KulCha’ were the obvious picks in any playing XI for India.
+Well, the days are gone when the duo of Kuldeep Yadav and Yuzvendra Chahal, popularly known as ‘KulCha’ were the automatic picks for team India.
 Since 2020, they have leaked more than nine runs per over in the T20s.